 To ensure that areas situated below are not affected by water ingress balcony areas need to be waterproofed.
 Balcony areas are considered a critical part of a building structure and must be protected by a good standard of waterproofing.
 By undertaking to waterproof a balcony it helps to protect the substrate structure from cracks forming due to water ingress, especially in cold conditions where it may turn to ice.
 The resulting extra expansion over time will cause any weak points (cracks) to become worse and over time a complete failure will be the result.
 Waterproofing stops mould and mildew forming and there is an added benefit of protection from UV rays.
 Longer term it can also save money, as repairs caused by the above issues can prove expensive.

 There are numerous ways to waterproof a balcony.
 But by far the best method is to use a liquid as a coating.
-This is because often there are details on a balcony such as balustrades and outlets that are sometimes difficult to ensure complete enclosure with a single ply or felt membrane system.
+This coating is the same as used for liquid roofing systems.
+The reason liquid is ideal for waterproofig is because often there are details on a balcony such as balustrades and outlets that are sometimes difficult to ensure complete enclosure with a single ply or felt membrane system.

 Asphalt was the traditional method employed until relatively recently, where the upsurge in quality PU liquids has seen them become the main choice in waterproofing balconies.
 Certainly, where refurbishment is required, liquids are the easiest method to install.